OPERA-Cal-Val/calval-DISP/README.md

 ## Installation

-A detailed installation on how to build a working environment can be found here.
+A detailed installation on how to build a working environment can be found __[here](https://github.com/OPERA-Cal-Val/calval-DISP/blob/main/docs/installation.md/)__.

 ## Overview of notebook

 DISP analog, standardized interferometric products can be obtained from the Alaska Satellite Facility (ASF) Hybrid Pluggable Processing Pipeline (HyP3) on demand service, and in the form of the Advanced Rapid Image Analysis (ARIA) project’s formulated Geocoded Unwrapped Phase product (ARIA-GUNW).

-Supporting input of such stacks of analog products across a range of diverse study areas, the notebook below contains a suite of functionality to evaluate the uncertainties associated with the validation requirements as outlined in the OPERA validation plan.
+Supporting input of such stacks of analog products across a range of diverse study areas, the __[DISP-S1_Requirement_Validation.ipynb](https://github.com/OPERA-Cal-Val/calval-DISP/blob/main/DISP-S1_Requirement_Validation.ipynb/)__ notebook contains a suite of functionality to evaluate the uncertainties associated with the validation requirements as outlined in the OPERA validation plan.
 The notebook itself was adopted the NISAR team Algorithm Theoretical Basis Document (ATBD) __[notebook for secular motion](https://github.com/nisar-solid/ATBD/blob/main/methods/secular/Secular_Requirement_Validation.ipynb/)__.

 ## General Procedures